neil-unomaha/CIF_CYBR_8950/README.md

 * For security, user input is validated

 ## Check Out the Feature Yourself
 Checkout our [walk-through guide](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/cif-install-walkthrough.md) where we talk through, step-by-step, how to setup CIF version 4, and how to plug in our feature.
+Setup will take you less than one hour.